marcodpt/minirps/README.md

    - Execute commands in the template.
    - [Reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy).
    - Modify the response headers and status in the template.
-   - Parse and format to in the template to:
+   - Parse and format to:
      - [JSON](https://www.json.org/json-en.html)
      - [TOML](https://toml.io/en/)
      - [FormData](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST)
  - Safe rust and good code organization.
- - No panics after startup (Every panic is a bug).
+ - No panics after startup (every panic is a bug).
  - Extensively tested with [hurl](https://github.com/Orange-OpenSource/hurl).
  - Good debugging experience with the server displaying requests in the terminal and error messages in templates for humans.